Skip to main content

 Technical Analysis

 LDAP Account Manager (LAM) is a web-based interface used to manage LDAP directory entries such as users, groups, and DHCP settings.
-In versions prior to 9.5, the PDF export component contains a vulnerability (CVE-2026-27895) due to incorrect regular expression validation of uploaded file extensions (CWE-185).
-This flaw allows an attacker with at least low-level authenticated access to upload files of any type, including malicious PHP scripts, bypassing intended file type restrictions.
-Once uploaded, these files can be executed by the web server, resulting in remote code execution (RCE) under the web server's user context.
-The vulnerability does not require user interaction beyond authentication and can be exploited remotely over the network.
-The issue was publicly disclosed in March 2026, with no known active exploits in the wild at the time of publication.
-The vendor addressed the vulnerability in LAM version 9.5 by properly validating file uploads.
-A recommended workaround before upgrading is to restrict write permissions on the /var/lib/ldap-account-manager/config directory to prevent unauthorized file uploads by the web server process.
+In versions prior to 9.5, the PDF export functionality contains a vulnerability due to an incorrect regular expression used to validate uploaded file extensions.
+This flaw (CWE-185) allows an attacker with limited privileges (requiring some level of authentication) to upload files of any type, including potentially malicious PHP scripts.
+Because the uploaded files can be executed by the web server, this can lead to remote code execution (RCE) under the web server's user context.
+The vulnerability is tracked as CVE-2026-27895 with a CVSS 3.1 base score of 4.3 (medium severity), reflecting the need for authentication and the limited scope of impact (no confidentiality or availability impact directly).
+The vulnerability does not require user interaction beyond authentication and can be mitigated by upgrading to version 9.5 where the validation is corrected.
+Alternatively, restricting write permissions on the /var/lib/ldap-account-manager/config directory for the web server user can prevent malicious file uploads from being saved or executed.
+No public exploits have been reported yet, but the potential for RCE makes this a significant risk for organizations relying on LAM for LDAP management.

 Potential Impact